-His versatility on both electric and double bass has led him to regularly work with a variety of Canadian jazz artists beyond of his own groups including: Kellylee Evans, Barbra Lica, Joanna Majoko, and The Toronto Jazz Orchestra.
+His versatility on both electric and double bass has led him to regularly work with a variety of Canadian jazz artists beyond his own groups including: Kellylee Evans, Barbra Lica, Sammy Jackson, Joanna Majoko, and The Toronto Jazz Orchestra.
 Also working as a jazz educator, Mark is the private double bass instructor at Mayfield Secondary School for the Arts in Brampton and De La Salle College in Toronto.
 Over the summer months, he teaches at the National Music Camp in Ontario and at the International Music Camp in Manitoba and North Dakota.